-Lineland - Life in 1 Dimension
+Lineland - Math and Physics in 1 Dimension

 You're a point mass and you live on the x axis.
 That's your entire world.
 It's "Lineland".
 What's your life like?